aaron-grau/curic/javascript/projects/mail/README.md

 callback. **Make sure this happens after the router starts**

 ## Phase III: Sent Component
+After setting up routing and creating a store for our data creating another component should be easy.

 ### `Sent.js`
 * The `Sent` component should be almost identical to the `Inbox` component.
 It